-- Consultation to share proposals and invite stakeholders to shape the future of our work. - Forums and reference groups both sector-specific and project-based groups to involve education professions and inform what we do
+- Consultation to share proposals and invite stakeholders to shape the future of our work - Forums and reference groups both sector-specific and project-based groups to involve education professions and inform what we do - Parents and carers community seek the views of parents and carers on our work and other important aspects of education in Wales

-- Inspection findings individual reports on our website; our searchable database of outcomes; social media, and email inspection reports to local politicians and the Welsh Government. - The Chief Inspector's Annual Report on education and training wide dissemination amongst all key stakeholders, both online and offline, through the media and though stakeholder presentations. - National thematic reviews reports on our website; resources (film and presentations); the media; blogs. - Effective practice online case studies and film; advice and guidance to providers during inspection. - Corporate publications our Annual Plan and Annual Report and Accounts together outline our direction and highlight our performance.
+- Inspection findings individual reports on our website.
+Inspection reports are e mailed to local politicians and the Welsh Government to keep them up to date. - The Chief Inspector's Annual Report on education and training wide dissemination amongst all key stakeholders, both online and offline, through the media and though events and stakeholder presentations.
+Each year we aim to develop new approaches to make these messages more relevant and engaging. - National thematic reviews reports on our website, supported by a range of resources to communicate findings widely author videos, presentations, media; blogs. - Effective practice online written case studies and videos including spotlights within inspection reports; advice and guidance to providers during inspection. - Corporate publications our Annual Plan and Annual Report and Accounts together outline our direction and highlight our performance.